pandeygsundaram/renard/cli/README.md

 gemini
 ```

-DevGraph will automatically intercept and track their interactions.
+renard will automatically intercept and track their interactions.